cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 It's pretty likely that at some point, you'll have some issues you'd like to try to diagnose or re-create in your local environment.

-Using ngrok or cloudflare's secure tunnel servive exposes your local development environment (localhost:3000) to a public URL.
+Using ngrok or cloudflare's secure tunnel service exposes your local development environment (localhost:3000) to a public URL.
 This is great for sending webhooks from a 3rd party service to your local environment.